-Of note was the transaction as exclusive Financial Advisor of Equistone Partners Europe in the acquisition of a majority stake in Crest Capital Partners' Gardengate Group, one of the leading players at European level in the production of aluminium gates and doors.
-This was one of the reference operations in Portugal during 2021, both due to its size and nature (first direct investment by Equistone Partners Europe in Portugal).
+Of note was the transaction as exclusive Financial Advisor of Sunenergy in the disposal of a 70% majority stake to Sorigué Group, one of the leading players in Spain in terms of construction, engineering, services and renewable energies.
+This was one of the reference operations in Portugal during 2022, both due to the sector (renewable energy solutions) and nature of the transaction (first direct investment by the Sorigué Group in Portugal).

-Also in 2021, the Bank continued to strengthen its relationships with international investment funds, venture capital funds and asset managers, not only through partnerships (Terra Alliance) but also through stakeholders of Banco Finantia.
+Also in 2022, the Bank continued to strengthen its relationships with national and international investment funds, venture capital funds and asset managers.

-The international activity is considered essential for the development of this area and, as such, the Bank will continue to strengthen its team and its business partnerships with the objective of widening both the geographical coverage as well as the range of activities.
+The international activity is considered essential for the development of this business area and, as such, the Bank will continue to strengthen its team and its business partnerships with the objective of widening both the geographical coverage as well as the range of activities.